 Most of us who've ever had children remember the misery of aching, swollen ankles towards the end of pregnancy.
 But oedema can also be a sign of a potentially dangerous condition of pregnancy called pre-eclampsia, where you also have raised blood pressure and protein in your urine.
-That's why it's important to have regular checks, including of your blood pressure and urine, during pregnancy.
+That's why it's important to have regular checks during pregnancy, including your blood pressure and urine.

 Did the drugs do it?